Salesforce Developers Blog

 Salesforce Developers, we have an exciting update that extends the data management story for Lightning Web Components (LWC): GraphQL mutations are here!

-We introduced the newest version of the GraphQL wire adapter (lightning/graphql) in Winter ‘26.
+We introduced the newest version of the GraphQL wire adapter (lightning/graphql) in Spring ‘26.
 Now we’re introducing support for using GraphQL beyond just querying in LWC, adding the ability to easily create, update, and delete records via the GraphQL Mutations API.

 Executing GraphQL mutations in LWC with executeMutation